deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/03-store-a-grid-in-your-program/note.md

 ### 2D Vectors
 Unfortunately, there isn't a built-in way to print vectors in C++ using `cout`.
-We will write own function to print vectors later.
-For now, you can see how vectors are created and stored.
-Below, you can see how to nest vectors to create 2D containers.
+We will write function to print vectors later.
+For now, we can see how vectors are created and stored.
+Below, we can see how to nest vectors to create 2D containers.

 ```cpp
 #include <iostream>